arman-develops/study-bay-dom-alert/README.md

 **Audio Not Playing**
 - Audio requires user interaction to enable
 - Click, scroll, or press a key on the page to activate
-- Check if `sound-notification.mp3` is accessible
+- Check if `sound-notification.wav` is accessible

 **Missing Orders After Refresh**
 - Check if sessionStorage is working properly